SCHOOL RE-OPENING HOME-SCHOOL PARTNERSHIP EXPECTATIONS - Sept 2020 (Download)

 The staff and governors at Eastbury School share with parents/carers high expectations of all students.
 We believe students achieve their best when the school, parents/carers and students themselves work together in partnership.
+This is even more important during these uncertain times, which may include remote learning should there be a local lockdown.
 We have developed this home-school partnership to support our students to achieve their best at school.

 Eastbury School commits itself to:

 - provide an environment that has been risk assessed and considered safe for re-opening

 - adhere to the social distancing guidelines as set out by the government, as much as reasonably can.